joamatab/python/README.md

     - flake8 linter checks syntax
     - pytest runs tests
 - pythonpublish.yml
-    - publishes to PyPI any new releases, need to add Pypi token
+    - publishes to PyPI any new releases, need to add Pypi token to your Github account

 ### README